 We visit ruins from the early Arabic/Islamic settlers of the 8th century, and also some local Tigranyan villages.

 Those who have a diving license can experience a dive in the Red Sea! (additional cost for diving).
 Don’t dive?
-No problem – snorkeling equipment is also available.
+No problem – snorkelling equipment is also available.

-In late afternoon/early evening, we will make our way back to Massawa.
+In the late afternoon/early evening, we will make our way back to Massawa.

 After a late breakfast, we will hit the road back to Asmara.

-Arrival in Asmara at around 4pm – we will have free time in Asmara before joining up for a farewell dinner.
+Arrival in Asmara at around 4 pm – we will have free time in Asmara.
 We may be lucky enough to watch football in the famous Cinema Roma or, if interested, have a chance to briefly talk about your country or profession to young Eritrean students.